September 8, 2019

 Tickets for Monday’s classes are sold separately from Day One’s tickets at the Tishman Auditorium.

-: Stone grinding and tortilla-making with Jorge Gaviria of Masienda at Rosie’s This class is a continuation of Jorge's presentation on nixtamal during Day 1 of Corn Symposium at Tishman Auditorium.
+The Daily Grind II: Stone grinding and tortilla-making with Jorge Gaviria of Masienda at Rosie’s This class is a continuation of Jorge's presentation on nixtamal during Day 1 of Corn Symposium at Tishman Auditorium.
 We highly recommend you have attended and heard his presentation.

 Join us at Rosie's as Jorge guides us through the daily nixtamal process: from dry kernel to swelled nixtamalized corn to finished fragrant tortilla.
 Class attendees will get to see the nuanced stone grinding process and have some time to practice pressing and finishing masa.
 Then, sit down to a family-style lunch and enjoy what you've learned.
 Included in the ticket price is Masienda's tortillas press by Dona Rosa.